1kevgriff/Workshop-SPA-with-ASPNETCORE-VueJS/Exercises/6_PuttingItTogether/README.md

 ## Step 1
 Open the BEGIN folder in Visual Studio Code, or your preferred text editor.

+## Step 2
+You're going to notice there are TWO applications in the BEGIN

 **YOU HAVE COMPLETED THIS EXERCISE - WAY TO GO**